Presenters: multiple experts

 Financial — Kelsey Loushin is co-presenter of an online CE course sponsored by Northern Speech Services; receives royalty payments.

 Nonfinancial — Kelsey Loushin has no relevant nonfinancial relationships to disclose.

-Rev. Katie Norris, M.Div. is co-founder of the Carolyn L. Farrell Foundation for Brain Health.
+Rev. Katie Norris, M.Div., is the co-founder of the Carolyn L. Farrell Foundation for Brain Health.
 Her community ministry is devoted to helping people with mental illness and dementia live lives of meaning and purpose.
 Rev. Norris is a Unitarian Universalist minister with a specialty in pastoral care and communication for people with brain health illness and their families.
 She works to raise awareness and end stigmas associated with these illnesses through community outreach and public speaking.
 Rev. Norris received her BA from John Carroll University and her M.Div from Meadville Lombard Theological School.
 She is on the Board of Kendal at Home.
 She has received certification for training in Montessori-Based Dementia Care and to facilitate Opening Minds Through Art (OMA.)
-Rev. Norris is co-author of Creative Connections in Dementia Care: Engaging Activities To Enhance Communication.
+Rev. Norris is the co-author of Creative Connections in Dementia Care: Engaging Activities To Enhance Communication.

 Financial — Katie Norris is a co-presenter of online CE courses sponsored by Northern Speech Services; receives royalties.

 Financial — Katie Norris is the co-author of "Creative Connections in Dementia Care"; receives royalties.

 Financial — Katie Norris is a presenter of CE seminar sponsored by Carolyn L. Farrell Foundation for Brain Health; receives speaking fees.

 Nonfinancial — Katie Norris is the co-founder of Carolyn L. Farrell Foundation for Brain Health.